Better three hours too soon than a minute too late.

 Readily I admit saying “I love you” sometimes is routine.
 I never speak the words unless I mean them, but the feeling is not always distinctly alive with their speaking.
 With those I care deeply about it’s a habit to end a phone call with “I love you” or for those to be parting words.
 There’s nothing wrong with that and it’s a good practice.
 What matters is to make sure the feeling behind the words is present within them being spoken.

-In my romantic relationship, I have a tendency to say “I love you” too frequently.
+In a romantic relationship, I have had a tendency to say “I love you” too frequently.
 It’s healing to admit I realize sometimes such words are spoken with the unconscious hope to hear the sentiment returned.
-However, the person I care about is not one who expresses their feelings as easily and frequently.
-Her attitude is ‘I said it yesterday.
+I’ve had the experience where the other person is not one who expresses their feelings as easily and frequently.
+The attitude was ‘I said it yesterday.
 My feelings have not changed.
 You know how I feel about you.’
 Within those tendencies we are both playing directly to our self and probably not as cognizant of our partner’s need as we could be.